 - 1 Teaspoon of Raw Honey

 - 2 Teaspoons of Aloe Vera Gel

-Stir all of the ingredients together and apply to a clean dry face.
-Let it dry and leave it on 20-40 minutes or a whole hour if you want!
-Rinse off with warm water and pat dry.
+Stir all of the ingredients together and apply the homemade hydrating face mask to a clean, dry face.
+Let it dry and leave it on for 20-40 minutes, or a whole hour if you want!
+Rinse it off with warm water and pat it dry.

-Your skin will be glowing and should be noticably smoother.
+Your skin will be glowing and should be noticeably smoother.

 I am definitely trying to use this mask once a week.
 After I use it, my complexion is less splotchy and smoother.

 Winter skin tends to look flat and dull.
 This mask breaks that pattern leaving it with a nice soft glow.

 can I use the homemade hydrating face mask on other parts of my body?